A connection, especially an emotional one, can make a huge difference when a customer is deciding to buy.

 Brand intimacy is a deep emotional connection between a business and its customers and should not be confused with brand loyalty.
 While brand loyalty is defined by incentives, rewards, or a person’s favorite brand, brand intimacy is solely how a customer “feels” about that brand.
 Brand intimacy builds reciprocal bonds that are deepened by emotions and typically only occur after a user has interacted with a business multiple times.

 Building meaningful customer relationships is beneficial to both customers and organizations.
 In fact, 86% of customers who have an “emotional connection” with a brand are more likely to continue their business.
 As customers’ relationships with a brand deepen, they move along the pathway to full emotional connection.
-Fully connected customers are 52% more valuable than those who are just highly satisfied.
 In fact, their relative value is striking across various metrics, such as purchases and frequency of use.

 According to the above reference from the Harvard Business Review, the better you are at emotionally connecting with your customers, the more valuable they are to your business.
 Here are four tips for making an emotional connection with your customers: